Bishonen (film): Synopsis

 Jet (Stephen Fung) is a handsome gay hustler whose sex appeal seems to know no bounds.
 Everyone wants to make love to him, but he is in love with no one but himself and he is very picky about his clients.
 Things change drastically when he notices what seems like a young couple in a shop, Sam (Daniel Wu) and Kana (Shu Qi).
 At first sight, he falls in love with Sam and begins following the two around trying to get noticed by him.

-Jet's friend Ching, who is also a hustler, runs a personal ad in a gay magazine for Jet, imploring Sam to contact Jet.
+Jet's friend Ching, who is also a hustler, runs a personal advertisement in a gay magazine for Jet, imploring Sam to contact Jet.
 At first, Jet is angry with Ching for not asking him, but his wrath subsides quickly when indeed he meets Sam again in what seems like a chance encounter.
 Sam turns out to be a police officer and Jet starts to befriend him, hoping this will turn into a relationship.
 But Sam does not seem to notice Jet's intentions.
 Jet quickly gains love and trust of Sam's parents and visits them often and helping them with chores and is jealous by the love and affection Sam receives and really wants to become a part of it.

-Unbeknownst to Jet, Sam had a relationship with pop star Kingsley aka K.S.
+Unbeknownst to Jet, Sam had a relationship with pop star Kingsley a.k.a.
+K.S.
 (Terence Yin) five years earlier.
 At the same time, Ching had been in unrequited love with Sam (then calling himself Fai) when the two were co-workers in an office.
 Then just a small star, K.S. spends too much money on clothes and other expenses.
 Sam borrows some money from Ching to pay for his boyfriend's expenses; unbeknownst to Sam, Ching made the money by becoming a hustler hoping that he can finally settle down with Sam after saving enough money.
 But Kingsley's expenses just increase, so Sam starts renting himself out to make some money for his boyfriend.
 He eventually leaves Kingsley and Ching behind and joins the police department to become an officer like his father.